blackc8/portl/README.md

 # portl
-a imple python port scanner
+a simple python port scanner

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes